 We pride ourselves on our personal service and responsiveness to our clients' needs, our ability to cost- effectively attain our clients' objectives, and our background in a wide range of legal issues despite our relatively small size.
 We bring a nimble and thoughtful approach that combines sound lawyering, deep knowledge of the energy and environmental industry from both a private and governmental perspective and decades of administrative and judicial litigation experience.
 The Firm's attorneys and staff make extensive use of advanced technologies and have a virtual private network linking the Firm's principal office in Greater Boston to satellite offices in Woodstock, Vermont and Ketchum, Idaho as well as to home offices maintained by Firm principals; we also use a wide variety of digital media to enhance our representation of clients.

 A magna cum laude graduate of both Brown University and Boston College School of Law, Jeffrey Bernstein has broad public policy and private sector experience.
 Formerly the Director of the Massachusetts Legislative Energy Development Caucus and Executive Director of Resources for New England, Inc., Mr. Bernstein’s governmental background emphasized financing energy conservation and alternative energy development and environmental issues.
 Mr. Bernstein’s practice concentrates on renewable energy project and sustainable development, technology, corporate and commercial law and regulatory matters.
 He represents entrepreneurial and/or technology clients of the Firm on complex transactions.
 He also represents many municipal entities and non-profit environmental and renewable energy organizations serving as General Counsel to the innovative municipal aggregator, the Cape Light Compact and the affiliated Cape & Vineyard Electric Cooperative, Inc. Mr. Bernstein is on the board of a number of technology/New Media companies as well as serving as a trustee of the Upper Valley Land Trust.
-Mr. Bernstein has been admitted in all State Courts in Massachusetts and Vermont as well as the Federal District Court for Massachusetts and the United States Court of Appeals for the First, Fifth and Sixth Circuits and works from the Firm’s Vermont office on a frequent basis.
+Mr. Bernstein has been admitted in all State Courts in Massachusetts and Vermont as well as the Federal District Court for Massachusetts and the United States Court of Appeals for the District of Columbia, First and Sixth Circuits and works from the Firm’s Vermont office on a frequent basis.
 AV® Rated by Martindale-Hubbell.